Construction Vendor Management: How to Avoid Project Delays

 This is exactly what Compliance-Led Vendor Management is designed to prevent.

-Compliance-Led Vendor Management is a lifecycle control model where vendors cannot enter sourcing, bidding, or execution until compliance requirements are verified and continuously enforced.
+Construction vendor management is the process of sourcing, credentialing, approving, and overseeing the vendors who perform construction and renovation work across a property portfolio.
+Done well, it follows a Compliance-Led Vendor Management model: vendors cannot enter sourcing, bidding, or execution until compliance requirements are verified and continuously enforced.

 NetVendor applies this model by controlling vendor eligibility at every stage, ensuring only approved, credentialed vendors are allowed to operate across the portfolio.